dgaydukov/cert-aws/sa/files/sa.md

 Don't confuse:
 * Version policy - `Version` attribute for a policy
 * policy versioning - when you modify policy (or aws modify it managed policy), aws doesn't overwrite policy, but instead update it version.
 So you can always rollback to previous policy
+Credential report (`aws iam get-credential-report`) - you can generate & download report with all account users with status/password/access_key/MFA.
+You can generate new report every 4 hours (if you request report, aws check if it was generated within last 4 hours, if yes return old, if no creates new).

 ###### S3
 S3 (Simple Storage Service) used for: